-(e) Link to the Texas Standard Electronic Transaction (Texas SET) Working Group page on the ERCOT website containing the Texas SET Working Group meeting schedule;
+(f) Link to the Texas Standard Electronic Transaction/Load Profiling (TX SET/LP) Working Group meeting schedule;

-(f) Frequently Asked Questions (FAQs) on the testing process;
+(g) FAQs for Retail Testing;

+(h) Testing to Production Checklists; and

-(g) Market links.
+(i) Market links.

-7.1 Testing Specifications
+19.9.6.1 Testing and Production Specifications

-(1) Each Market Participant will provide testing specifications on ERCOT’s Flight Testing application.
-Testing specifications include basic contact information and specific testing communications information required for effective testing.
-ERCOT’s Flight Testing application contains production specifications.
-It also identifies processes that will be tested, including optional functions that the Market Participant may wish to test.
+(1) Each Market Participant shall provide testing specifications on ERCOT’s flight testing application.
+Testing specifications shall include basic contact information as set forth in Section 19.9.6.1.1, Contacts, and any specific testing communications information required for effective testing.
+ERCOT’s flight testing application identifies processes that must be tested, as well as optional functions that the Market Participant may wish to test.

+(2) Each Market Participant shall also provide production specifications on ERCOT’s flight testing application.

-7.1.1 Contacts
+19.9.6.1.1 Contacts

-(1) Testing Market Participants shall provide daily and emergency contact information for the test lead and the test lead alternate.
-The Authorized Representative or Backup Authorized Representative may be contacted to assist with issue resolution.
+(1) Testing Market Participants shall provide the following contact information in ERCOT’s flight testing application:

+(a) A daily contact for the test lead and the test lead alternate, which may be employees of a vendor or MISP;

+(b) An emergency contact for the test lead and test lead alternate, which may be employees of a vendor or MISP; and

-(2) Business contacts must be employees of the Market Participant, not from a vendor or Market Interface Service Provider (MISP).
-Technical contacts, on the other hand, may be from a vendor or MISP.
+(c) Business contacts, which must be employees of the Market Participant, and may not be employees of a vendor or MISP.

+(2) The AR or BAR may be contacted to assist with testing issue resolution.

-7.1.2 Exceptions to the Test Plan
+19.9.6.1.2 Exceptions to the Test Plan

-(1) This test plan details full testing requirements for Market Participants.
-There are legitimate scenarios where a party will not support a feature or scenario that is identified in a test script.
-In these cases, a party can claim an exception to the test plan.
-Exceptions shall be documented in the comments section of the testing specifications in ERCOT’s Flight Testing application, and shall be approved by the Flight Administrator.
-The Flight Administrator will review exceptions on a case-by-case basis to determine the potential impact on the market.
-Parties that claim approved exceptions will not be required to test those features.
-Once approved, this information will be shared with trading partners.
+(1) This Section 19.9 details testing requirements for Market Participants.
+If a Market Participant will not or cannot support a feature or scenario that is identified in a test script, the Market Participant may request an exception to the test plan using the comments section of the testing specifications in ERCOT’s flight testing application.
+All testing requirement exceptions shall be approved by the Flight Administrator.
+Exceptions shall be reviewed on a case-by-case basis and approved or denied based on the exception’s potential impact on the market, as determined by the Flight Administrator.
+If a testing requirement exception is approved, the party claiming that exception will not be required to test those features.
+If approved, ERCOT will share the exception information with the Market Participant’s Trading Partners.

-7.1.3 Manually-Assisted Processes
+19.9.6.1.3 Manually-Assisted Processes

-(1) Any areas that require manually-assisted processes shall be documented in advance in the comments section of the testing specifications page of ERCOT’s Flight Testing application and communicated to trading partners at the beginning of the testing cycle.
+(1) Any areas that require manually-assisted processes shall be documented in advance in the comments section of the testing specifications page of ERCOT’s flight testing application and communicated to Trading Partners at the beginning of the testing cycle.
 The American National Standards Institute X12 (ANSI X12) formatted files shall never be altered manually.

-7.2 Testing to Production Checklist
+19.9.6.2 Testing to Production Checklist

-(1) Once testing has been completed, the Market Participant should access the Testing to Production Checklistslocated on the Texas Retail Market Testing page on the ERCOT website.
+(1) Once testing has been completed, the Market Participant shall access and comply with the Testing to Production Checklists, located on ERCOT’s Texas Retail Market Testing webpage, for ERCOT and any TDSP Trading Partners..

-(2) ERCOT and Transmission and/or Distribution Service Providers (TDSPs) are responsible for reviewing and updating the Testing to Production Checklists annually.
-Any updates should be sent to @ercot.com.
+(2) ERCOT and TDSPs shall review and update the Testing to Production Checklists annually.
+Any updates shall be sent to FlightTesting@ercot.com.
+ERCOT shall update the Texas Retail Market Testing website with these checklists.

-8 Flight Definitions, Testing Coordination, and Schedule
+19.9.7 Flight Definitions, Testing Coordination, and Schedule

-(1) Pursuant to Public Utility Commission of Texas (PUCT) rules, any entity intending to participate in the Texas electric choice market must successfully qualify their retail commercial applications through Texas retail market testing and maintain that qualification in accordance with Texas Standard Electronic Transaction (Texas SET) version upgrades.
-Therefore, for new Market Participants seeking ERCOT qualification, testing must take place during in-flight testing.
+(1) Pursuant to PUCT rules, any entity intending to participate in the Texas electric choice market must successfully qualify their retail commercial applications through Texas retail market testing and maintain that qualification in accordance with TX SET version upgrades.
+Therefore, for New Market Participants seeking ERCOT qualification, testing must take place during in-flight testing.